arudraMS/DataOpsADO/README.md

 page_type: sample
 languages: Shell Script, Bicep, Yaml, Python, Json
 products: Github, Azure Devops, Azure, Azure Data Lake Gen2, Azure Data Factory
-description: "Code samples showcasing how to leverage DataOps using Azure Data Factory and Azure DevOps
+description: "Code samples showcasing how to leverage DataOps using Azure Data Factory and Azure DevOps"
----

 This repository contains code samples and artifacts on how to apply DevOps principles to Infra and Data pipelines according to the following diagram.